Bijeljina: Bosnian War

 In September 1991, Bosnian Serbs proclaimed a Serbian Autonomous Oblast with Bijeljina as its capital.
 In March 1992, the Bosnian referendum on independence was passed with overwhelming support from Bosniaks and Bosnian Croats.
 Local Bosniak Patriotic League had been established in response to the Bosnian Serb proclamation and started the clashes.
-On 1–2 April, the SDG and the JNA overtook Bijeljina with little resistance; A massacre was carried out and involved the killing of between 48 and 78 civilians by Serb paramilitary groups.
+On 1–2 April, the SDG and the JNA overtook Bijeljina with little resistance; A massacre was carried out and involved the killing of at least 48 civilians by Serb paramilitary groups.
 The majority of those killed were Bosniaks (or Bosnian Muslims).
 The dead included members of other ethnicities, such as Serbs deemed unloyal by the local authorities.
-The killing was committed by a local paramilitary group known as Mirko's Chetniks and by the Serb Volunteer Guard (SDG, also known as Arkan's Tigers), a Serbia-based paramilitary group under the command of the Yugoslav People's Army (JNA).

 The village of Batković in the municipality of Bijeljina was the site of the Batković camp, believed to be the first concentration camp in operation during the Bosnian War.
 It was run by Serbs from 1 April 1992 until late January 1996.
 The prisoners were predominantly ethnic Bosniaks, who were tortured, sexually assaulted, and killed.
 A "State Commission for the Free transfer of the Civilian Population" or "Commission for the Exchange of Population" was created and headed by Vojkan Đurković, a Major in the SDG.

 Post-war period

-Post-war development of Bijeljina is experienced in the late 1990s and the first decade of the 21st century.
-After a population boom due to war events and population saturation and insufficient capacity of the city that was built in less need, today there is re-building of Bijeljina with new settlements, roads, schools, universities, and cultural institutions.

 The Serb Democratic Party (SDS) governed Bijeljina for 28 years since 1992.
 Following the 2018 Bosnian general election, in March 2020 mayor Mićo Mićić (governing the city since 2004) left the party to found the Party of Democratic Srpska of Semberija (SDSS) and signed a coalition agreement with Milorad Dodik's SNSD.
 In June 2020, SDSS and SNSD put SDS in minority in the local council.
 At the 2020 Bosnian municipal elections, SDS's Ljubiša Petrović became the new mayor, succeeding Mićić.